 Apna Haq Evaluation

 In 2016, we undertook a series of consultations to inform an evaluation of the impact of our work.
-This included receiving feedback from other violence against BME women agencies, and individuals that had engaged with Apna Haq in one way or another.
+This included receiving feedback from other violence against Black and minoritised women agencies, and individuals that had engaged with Apna Haq in one way or another.
 Along with staff and directors, we looked at our current financial situation and the best way forward for service users in exiting Apna Haq services.

 Evidence for Equality Impact Assessment